CardioComm Solutions to Issue Shares Under Online Marketing and Awareness Program

 Awareness program to expand distribution of Company's updates to retail and institutional investors

-Toronto, Ontario--(Newsfile Corp. - April 2, 2019) - CardioComm Solutions, Inc. (TSXV: EKG) ("CardioComm" or the "Company"), a global medical provider of consumer heart monitoring and medical electrocardiogram ("ECG") software solutions, announced that it will make its second issuance of shares under its online marketing and awareness program with AGORA Internet Relations Corp. ("AGORACOM").
-The Company previously announced the online marketing and awareness program in press releases dated November 8, 2018 and December 13, 2018.
+Toronto, Ontario--(Newsfile Corp. - April 6, 2019) - CardioComm Solutions, Inc. (TSXV: EKG) ("CardioComm" or the "Company"), a global medical provider of consumer heart monitoring and medical electrocardiogram ("ECG") software solutions, announced that it has made its second issuance of shares under its online marketing and awareness program with AGORA Internet Relations Corp. ("AGORACOM").
+The Company initially announced the online marketing and awareness program in its press releases dated November 8, 2018 and December 13, 2018.

-Under this second share issuance, the Company will issue 132,941 common shares of the Company ("Shares"), representing a price of $0.085 per Share, for services valued at $10,000 plus 13% HST that were provided by AGORACOM during the second share issuance period.
+Under this second share issuance, the Company issued 132,941 common shares of the Company ("Shares"), representing a price of $0.085 per Share, for services valued at $10,000 plus 13% HST that were provided by AGORACOM.

 To learn more about CardioComm's products and for further updates regarding HeartCheck ECG device integrations please visit the Company's websites at www.cardiocommsolutions.com and www.theheartcheck.com.